bloodytreasure/bloodytreasure/README.md

 - I have two typing quirks **(z instead of s and 0 instead of o)**.
 If you can't understand me, **ask for a translation**.
 Don't whine about it.
 - If you think it's okay to **send threats/wish harm** upon people over ships, please **limit interaction**.
 - I'm the **BIGGEST** EXEC (TBB) fan, PT oomfs please gift me EXEC skins.
+- I'm **x-tremely** hostile sometimes, and I very often have verbal shutdowns.
+If I'm not speaking **OR** speaking with emojis, please be mindful.

 # INTERESTS :
 *(***bold*** equals hyperfixiations OR things I'm a big fan of.)*